brennambond/realmraiders/README.md

 ## <a name="introduction">Introduction</a>

-This application will allow you to join, create, and update event-like Raids built with Next.js 14 and full-stack features.
-With seamless payment processing via Stripe, both you and those looking to join your newly created Raid will be able to purchase tickets for any Raid they'd like with ease.
+This application, built with Next.js 14 and offering full stack features, will allow you to join, create, and update event-like Raids.
+With seamless payment processing via Stripe, both you and those looking to join your newly-created Raid will be able to purchase tickets for any Raid they choose with ease.

 ## <a name="tech-stack">Tech Stack</a>